marcusoftnet/marcusoftnet.github.io/_posts/2015-01-30-how-far-have-we-come.md

 ---
 layout: post
-title: "How far have we come?"
+title: How far have we come?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2015-01-30 13:15:02
 tags: